 German helped coach standouts such as defenseman John LoCascio, a two-time USILA All-American and back-to-back BIG EAST Defensive Player of the Year winner, and Kevin Cunningham, an All-American and the 2012 BIG EAST Attack Player of the Year.

 Prior to his stint at Villanova, German was the offensive and recruiting coordinator at Susquehanna for two seasons.
 He helped the program to a five-win improvement during his time with the River Hawks.
 German also served as the assistant coach of the Thailand National Team, coaching the squad to four wins at the 2014 World Championships outside Denver.

 German played at Alfred University for two years, including earning Empire 8 Rookie of the Year honors, before transferring to Villanova before the 2006 season.
 At Villanova, he was named a captain and was a two-year starter as a midfielder.
 German posted 139 career points as a collegian on 78 goals and 61 assists over 53 games played.
 He was selected to play in the prestigious USILA Division I-II North/South Senior All-Star game in 2007.

 A native of Wayne, Pa., German graduated from Villanova in 2008 with a Bachelor of Arts in political science.
-He and his wife, Sarah, have an infant son and live in Cleveland’s eastern suburbs.
+He and his wife, Sarah, have a 2-year-old son and live in Cleveland’s eastern suburbs.